-Kaye Don started racing motor cycles but in the 1920's he came to prominance driving the Wolseley Viper at Brooklands.
+Kaye Don began racing motor cycles, and in the 1920's he came to prominance as a car driver with the Wolseley Viper at Brooklands.

 In 1928 he had three works Sunbeams at his disposal known as the Cub, the Tiger and the Tigress, plus a 2.3 litre Bugatti.